Top 6 Phishing Trends of 2020

 SharePoint, OneDrive, Dropbox.
 Workers receive shared-file notifications from these well-known applications on a daily basis.
 In 2020, hackers increasingly exploited the credibility of these services to conceal both their identities and the intentions.

-Vade Secure first noticed the rise in file-sharing phishing in 2019, with the majority of examples featuring phishing emails impersonating SharePoint and OneDrive.
+Vade first noticed the rise in file-sharing phishing in 2019, with the majority of phishing examples featuring emails impersonating SharePoint and OneDrive.
 The latest entrants to this list include WeTransfer and Docusign, two services that saw increased use during COVID-19.

 One of the most common and simple techniques of exploiting these services is directing the URL in the email to a phishing page, such as a Microsoft 365 or WeTransfer login page.
 When the user enters their account credentials, it’s harvested by the phisher.
 Another technique is to share a legitimate file hosted on a legitimate file-sharing service and burying the phishing link in the attachment.
 This is effective because many anti-phishing solutions can’t scan links in shared files.